kubeshop/testkube/docs/docs/test-types/container-executor.md

 ## Input Data

-You can provide input data via string, files, and Git repositories via TestKube Dashboard.
+You can provide input data via string, files, and Git repositories via Testkube Dashboard.
 The data is downloaded into `/data` before the test is run using Kubernetes Init container.
 When using `string` type, the content is put into `/data/test-content` file.
 For example:

 ```yaml
 apiVersion: tests.testkube.io/v3